-The Vice Chancellor was arraigned along with the school’s bursar, Ayodeji Oresegun, for offences of misappropriation of public funds, misuse of office, and obtaining money under force pretense among others.
+The Vice Chancellor was arraigned along with the school’s bursar, Ayodeji Oresegun, for offences of misappropriation of public funds, misuse of office, and obtaining money under false pretense among others.

 While Mr. Daramola is facing a nine-count charge, his co-accused is facing a two-count charge of mishandling unpaid funds and fixing funds without due process.

 According to the charges, the vice chancellor and the bursar conspired “on or about 21 January, 2015 with intent to defraud to wit illegally place on fixed deposit the money of the Federal University of Technology Akure in a WEMA bank account No 1300002035.”

 They were also accused of abuse of office.

 “That you Prof. Adebiyi G. Daramola on or about 2nd September, 2016 at Akure within the Akure judicial division of this honourable court with intent to defraud, obtained the sum of Twenty four Million Two Hundred and Twenty Three Thousand four Hundred and Eighty four naira (24, 223,484.00) from the Federal University of Technology Akure when you falsely represented that the said sum of money was for your Biennial family vacation overseas for the years 2015 and 2016 which representation you knew to be false,” the charge read in part.

 The accused persons, who were represented by Adebayo Adenipekun, and O. Theophilus, however, pleaded not guilty to all the charges levelled against them.